smattymatty/mathew-storm-site/writing_content/Chapter 15 - The Silence.md

 The workshop had been quiet for three days, and that was wrong.

-Not the workshop itself, Sisyphus and Daedalus worked in their usual rhythm, stylus scratching papyrus, tools clicking against measurement instruments.
-That silence was productive, familiar, the sound of craftsmen who'd learned to communicate through shared understanding rather than words.
+Not the workshop itself, Sisyphus and Daedalus worked in their usual rhythm, stylus scratching papyrus, tools clicking against instruments.

 No, the wrongness came from below.